 Shaped like a cane, the aorta begins at the heart and includes several sections:

-- Aortic root: This is the transition between the heart and the aorta.
+- Aortic root: This is the first part of the aorta and serves as the connection between the heart and the aorta.
+The aortic root houses the aortic valve.

-- Ascending aorta: From the heart, this section of the aorta travels up toward your head.
+- Ascending aorta: This is the main trunk of the aorta.
+From the root, this section of the aorta travels up toward your head.

-- Aortic arch: The aorta makes a 180-degree turn.
-This curve is called the aortic arch and contains branching arteries that feed the head and arms.
+- Aortic arch: The aorta makes a half turn towards the back.
+This curve is called the aortic arch and contains branching arteries that branch out and carry blood to your head and arms.

-- Descending aorta: This part of the aorta runs through the chest and abdomen.
+- Descending aorta: This part of the aorta runs through your back next to the spine and abdomen (stomach area).

 The aortic valve is one of four heart valves.
 It is located between the lower left heart chamber (left ventricle) and the aortic root.
 It has three flaps called leaflets that open and close when the heart beats.
 The aortic valve prevents blood from flowing backward into the left ventricle.